-In early 2015, the individual native title groups comprising the broader Noongar People met to authorise the making of each of the agreements and to authorise certain people to be named as parties to, and to sign, the proposed ILUA on behalf of the native title holders.
-All meeting resolutions also stated that it was not necessary for all of these nominated people to sign the proposed ILUA for it to be effective.
+In early 2015, the individual claim groups comprising the broader Noongar People met to authorise the making of each of the agreements and to authorise certain people to be named as parties to, and to sign, the proposed ILUA on behalf of the claim group.
+All meeting resolutions also stated that it was not necessary for all of these people to sign the proposed ILUA for it to be effective.

-For reasons including opposition to the ILUA, death and delayed signature not all of the nominated persons signed the ILUAs.
-This was despite the broader claim groups resolving them to do so.
+For reasons including opposition to the ILUA, death and delayed signature, not all of these people, who constituted the RNTCs for each of the claim groups, signed the ILUAs.
+This was despite their claim groups resolving them to do so.